Ace of Wands (TV series): Premise

 The title, taken from the name of a tarot card, describes the principal character, called Tarot (played by Michael MacKenzie), who combined stage magic with real supernatural powers and fought various evildoers.
 Tarot owned a pet owl named Ozymandias played by Fred Owl.

 Plot

-In the first two series, Tarot is assisted by Sam Maxstead, a reformed convict, and by the orphan Lillian "Lulli" Palmer.
-Lulli shares a telepathic link with Tarot, which enables them to communicate over great distances.
-After having to leave the programme because of prior commitments, in the final series, this pair were replaced by brother and sister Chas, a photographer, and Mikki, a journalist, who had similar roles in the series.
-She also shared a telepathic link with Tarot.
-A character named Mr Sweet who runs an antiquarian bookshop often has the answer to Tarot's questions.
-Sweet is based in a university for the last series.
+In the first two series, Tarot (Michael Mackenzie) is assisted by Sam Maxstead (Tony Selby), a reformed convict; and by the orphan Lillian "Lulli" Palmer (Judy Loe), who shares a telepathic link with Tarot, which enables them to communicate over great distances.

+After Selby and Loe had to leave the programme because of prior commitments, in the third series, this pair were replaced by brother and sister Chas (Roy Holder), a photographer; and Mikki (Petra Markham), a journalist, who had similar roles in the series and also shared a telepathic link with Tarot.
+Sam and Lulli's absences were explained by Tarot at the start of series 3: Sam had gone into the road haulage business, and Lulli was now married.

+A character named Mr. Sweet (Donald Layne-Smith), who runs an antiquarian bookshop, often has the answer to Tarot's questions.
+Sweet is based in a university for the third series.